-The purpose and scope of this policy statement
+The purpose and scope of this safeguarding policy statement:

 Ignite is committed to promoting the welfare of all children, young people and vulnerable adults, to keeping them safe and to practising in a way that protects them.